fimion/alex-party/posts/2020-10-11-my-first-thoughts-on-react.md

 ---
 title: My first thoughts on React
 date: 2020-10-11T01:28:14.892Z
-excerpt: I'm diving into react, coming from vue, and I have some thoughts.
 ---
+I'm diving into react, coming from vue, and I have some thoughts.

 I started Kent C. Dodd's [Epic React](https://epicreact.dev) course, and first off, i've barely scratched the surface.
 This course is excellent, and will likely be my go to recommendation if someone wants to learn react.

 While the course is fantastic, I find React... awkward.
 Some of this is that JSX looks like a syntax error for me.
 But I'm working on getting over that, and trying to remember it's just a compiler directive.